AntNLP/seminar/2017Fall/README.md

 - It would be great to keep your presentation within 60 min.

 ## For Audiences
-- Please at least read abstract/introduction sections before the seminar
+- Please read abstract/introduction sections before the seminar

 ## Agenda